angular/angular/adev/src/content/guide/templates/control-flow.md

 }
 ```

-### `track` for calculating difference of two collections

-The value of the `track` expression determines a key used to associate array items with the views in the DOM.
-Having
-clear indication of the item identity allows Angular to execute a minimal set of DOM operations as items are added,
-removed or moved in a collection.
+### Why is `track` in `@for` blocks important?

+The `track` expression allows Angular to maintain a relationship between your data and the DOM nodes on the page.
+This allows Angular to optimize performance by executing the minimum necessary DOM operations when the data changes.

-Using track effectively can significantly enhance your application's performance, especially in loops over data
+Using track effectively can significantly improve your application's rendering performance when looping over data collections.
-collections.

-For collections that do not undergo modifications (no items are moved, added, or deleted), using `track $index` is an
-efficient strategy.
-For collections with mutable data or frequent changes, select a property that uniquely identifies
-each item to use as your track expression.

-Be aware of the potential for increased DOM re-creation when using object identity as a track key with immutable data
-structures, as this can lead to unnecessary performance costs.
+Select a property that uniquely identifies each item in the `track` expression.
+If your data model includes a uniquely identifying property, commonly `id` or `uuid`, use this value.
+If your data does not include a field like this, strongly consider adding one.

+For static collections that never change, you can use `$index` to tell Angular to track each item by its index in the collection.

+If no other option is available, you can specify `identity`.
+This tells Angular to track the item by its reference identity using the triple-equals operator (`===`).
+Avoid this option whenever possible as it can lead to significantly slower rendering updates, as Angular has no way to map which data item corresponds to which DOM nodes.

-### `$index` and other contextual variables
+### Contextual variables in `@for` blocks

-Inside `@for` contents, several implicit variables are always available:
+Inside `@for` blocks, several implicit variables are always available:

 | Variable | Meaning                                       |
 | -------- | --------------------------------------------- |